desotech-it/carvel/README.md

 Stop the process with `CTRL-C`

 > ```
 > ^C
 > ```

 ## Working with a web application

-When a developer wants to interact from his computer with the application, he use the `kubectl port-forward` command that permit to forward a kubernetes internal service port to the local computer port.
+When a developer wants to interact from his computer with the application, they could use the `kubectl port-forward` command to forward a Kubernetes internal service's port to a local computer's port.

 ```bash
 kubectl port-forward -n vmug2021 svc/vmug2021 8080:80